kjmullen/mUver/README.md

 ## Synopsis

 mUver is a micro move solution.
 A system that pairs users with truck owners.
 Contained in this project is the back end written in python/django.
+An API was created with django rest framework to be paired with a React front end created by my partner.

 ## Features
 Stripe with Managed Accounts - Payments made directly to users.

 Twilio - Text notifications

 GEODjango - Distance calculations from addresses

 ## To Do